Wednesday, March 8, 2017

 Beamforming Puts the Focus on Your Device

 With 802.11ac technology comes the intelligent, powerful beamforming antenna array.
 Beamforming is a signal processing technique used in wireless communications, sonars and radars for directional signal transmission and reception.
 Beamforming is achieved by combining elements in a transmitter/antenna array in a way where signals at particular angles experience constructive interference, while others experience destructive interference.
 In general, the router knows where an 802.11ac device is on the network.
 Then AirPort Time Capsule targets its signal to that device.
 So your Wi?Fi signal is stronger, clearer and faster.
+And each of its clients exchange information as to their physical locations.
+They use this information to concentrate their radio energy to achieve the highest possible throughput.

 The new Time Capsule offered about the same range as the previous generation, up to about 270 feet away.
 Its effective range, however, is within approximately 150 feet or less, which is rather standard for a dual-band router.
 Note that Wi-Fi range varies a great deal depending on the environment.
 The device also passed my 24-hour stress test, during which it didnt disconnect once.